Gambling Online 101

 Check for licenses from reputable gaming authorities:

-- Malta Gaming Authority (MGA) – Gold standard in Europe
+- Malta Gaming Authority (MGA) – Major European licensing framework with a public register

-- UK Gambling Commission – Strict oversight for UK players
+- UK Gambling Commission – Strict UK oversight with a searchable public register

 2. Payment Methods